singularityhub/singularity-compose-simple/README.md

 ```

 Notice how I also have other dependency files for the nginx container
 in that folder.
+While the context for starting containers with Singularity
+compose is the directory location of the `singularity-compose.yml`,
+the build context for this container is inside the nginx folder.
 As another option, you can just define a container to pull,
 and it will be pulled to the same folder that is created if it doesn't exist.

 ```